Stopping the flu starts with you

 If you’re trying to avoid the flu, start with your own hands.

 Wash your hands throughout the day, especially before eating.
-Be conscious of what you touch, and wipe down surfaces that collect germs, like keyboards, doorknobs and phones.
+Be conscious of what you touch and wipe down surfaces that collect germs, such as keyboards, doorknobs and phones.
 Most importantly, avoid touching your eyes, nose and mouth.

 Sneezing is a highway for germs.
 When someone sneezes on the train, in the office or at home, the germs are thrown into the air, and anyone who breathes them in can be infected.
-Anyone who touches where they land can, too.
+So can anyone who touches where they land.

 “It’s no problem, I can still make it to work,” you tell yourself.
-But this problem is bigger than you think.
-Coming to work sick poses a risk to you and to everyone around you.
+But having the flu is a bigger problem than you think.
+Heading into work sick poses a risk to you and to everyone around you.